London, United Kingdom

 The gap is widening in both cities as businesses trade up to better quality premises, lured by generous rental incentives, in a bid to attract their employees back to the office after the workplace disruptions caused by COVID-19.

-Newly appointed creatives, Cassandra Fahey and Wuff Keeble, set about disrupting the current workplace thinking, bringing their diverse backgrounds and experiences to the fore.
+Woods Bagot Cassandra Fahey and Wuff Keeble, set about disrupting the current workplace thinking, bringing their diverse backgrounds and experiences to the fore.

 Cassandra Fahey, Interior Design Leader, Woods Bagot